A member of the MTSU community is the recipient of one of Tennessee’s highest honors for librarians.

-Boudreau-Henry has served as library science program coordinator at MTSU’s James E. Walker Library for the past 18 years and will be retiring May 31.
+Boudreau-Henry has worked for MTSU’s Department of Educational Leadership and will be retiring May 31.
 The crowning achievement of her tenure is the approval of the MTSU master’s degree in library science.

 Three students graduated this academic year with MLS degrees from MTSU.